Henrique-Aleixo/red-scare/README.md

 # Run FEW solver on all instances
 python run_few_all.py

-# Run MANY solver on all instances (NP-hard, may take longer)
+# Run MANY solver on all instances (polynomial-time only: trees & DAGs)
 python run_many_all.py
 ```